CopilotC-Nvim/CopilotChat.nvim/README.md

 You can ask Copilot to do various tasks with prompts.
 You can reference prompts with `/PromptName` in chat or call with command `:CopilotChat<PromptName>`.
 Default prompts are:

-- `Explain` - Write an explanation for the selected code and diagnostics as paragraphs of text
+- `Explain` - Write an explanation for the selected code as paragraphs of text
 - `Review` - Review the selected code
 - `Fix` - There is a problem in this code.
 Rewrite the code to show it with the bug fixed
 - `Optimize` - Optimize the selected code to improve performance and readability